This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Running Stitch for Simple Repairs

-- Align torn fabric edges neatly.
+- Align fabric edges neatly for clean results.

 Backstitch for Stronger Seams